What are Allergies?

 If you are aware of your food allergy, you should consciously avoid that food.
 Also, carrying a portable dose of epinephrine prescribed by your doctor may be useful in case of a serious reaction.

-If you are experiencing symptoms of a respiratory of food allergy, Springfield Urgent Care today!
+If you are experiencing respiratory symptoms related to a food allergy, call 911 for transport to the nearest emergency room.
 We will work with you to identify the cause of your symptoms and create an individualized treatment plan for you.